JS-RML/ddh_hardware/README.md

 ![drag_cable](images/wiring.png)

-Plug-in the encoder cable to the corresponding actuators.
-There is only one corret orientation for the plugs.
-Connect the other end of the encoder cable to the corresponding ODrive pins.
+After successful fabrication, connect the motor encoders and the ODrives. *Also add a photograph of the cable assembly*

 ### Power Connection

-For the power connection, connect each actuator to its designeated ODrive axis.
+For the power connection, the motors are matched with the ODrive axes as follows:

 | Actuator | ODrive | Axis |
 |----|------|-----|